SupinfoGameDev/NESEmulator/README.md

 NESEmulator
 ===========

-A GameBoy Advance Emulator project from the Lyon Team
+A NES Emulator project from the Lyon Team